-The Savills family came to England soon after the Norman Conquest of 1066, to farm the corn lands of northern Essex.
+The Savills family came to England soon after the Norman Conquest of 1066, to farm the lands of northern Essex.

 At the time of Alfred's death in 1905, his sons Alfred, Edwin and (Henry) Norman, were already firmly established in partnership although located in the City, its practice remained largely agricultural.